 ??Parent ?and teacher associations have impacted the course of Fulton County Schools since the earliest days of the twentieth century.
 With state-mandated segregation of schools, the need for advocacy in support of African American students and teachers prompted the creation, in 1919, of the Georgia Congress of Colored Parents and Teachers (GCCPT).

-The Fulton County Schools Archives located at the Teaching Museum South received a grant from the Board of Regents of the University System of Georgia and the Digital Library of Georgia (DLG) to digitize Fulton County Schools Superintendents' Annual Reports 1929-1977.
-These primary sources, which document both the growth of the school system and its changing demographics throughout the mid-twentieth century, will be available to educators, students and researchers in 2019.
+The Fulton County Schools Archives received a grant from the Board of Regents of the University System of Georgia and the Digital Library of Georgia (DLG) to digitize Fulton County Schools Superintendents' Annual Reports 1929-1977.
+These primary sources, which document both the growth of the school system and its changing demographics throughout the mid-twentieth century, are now available to educators, students and researchers through our Digital Collections located in the "finding aid" link above.
 In addition to preserving these relevant documents, the grant allows Fulton County Schools Archives to become a partner with DLG and dozens of other cultural institutions across Georgia.